tzcl/tzcl.me/src/content/posts/expression-problem.md

 - Tagless-final / object algebras
 - Polymorphic variants

 Perhaps the simplest solution is monkey patching.
-In dynamic languages like Ruby, Python and JavaScript, you can override methods of an externally-defined object, so new code just yeets any existing code.
+In dynamic languages like Ruby, Python and JavaScript, you can override methods of an externally-defined object, so new code just yeets out any existing code.
 The problem with this is that it breaks modularity, as now the behaviour of your program can subtly change each time you import a module[^2].

-[^2]: Instead of being able to reason about your program locally, you have to consider the program as a whole to validate it.
+[^2]: Instead of being able to reason about your program locally, you have to consider the program holistically.
+This is a similar concern with aspect-oriented programming.

 In languages like Julia and Clojure, you can use multimethods to gain the flexibility required to solve the problem.
 [However, the magic sauce is open methods, not multiple dispatch](https://eli.thegreenplace.net/2016/the-expression-problem-and-its-solutions#is-multiple-dispatch-necessary-to-cleanly-solve-the-expression-problem).
 A key part of any solution is retroactively implementing interfaces.